 Users also love that FreeCAD does not hold back on features, despite being a free program, giving 3D modeling freelancers almost every feature they could hope for without hiding them behind a paywall.
 It’s an excellent tool for beginners, hobbyists, and even professionals interested in creating 3D and 2D drawings of products or architecture.

 There are relatively few drawbacks to this product, but the complaints mentioned by users include difficulty in texturing and slow support.
-The customer support is, of course, understandable since it is a free program, and the people assisting you are other users when they have time, rather than a paid employee, but the texturing issue is something to keep in mind if you need it for your designs.
+Customer support is, of course, understandable since it is a free program, and the people assisting you are other users when they have time, rather than a paid employee.
+Still, the texturing issue is something to keep in mind if you need it for your designs.

 This simple design program is open source and can be used for both 2D and 3D computer-aided design.
 SolveSpace has many features useful to those who work with CAD.
-It can handle extrudes and revolves, and is also exportable.
-Most importantly, it can add in holes.
+It can handle extrudes and revolves and is also exportable.
+Most importantly, it can add holes in designs.

 SolveSpace is a relatively simple program.
 Its simplicity is one of its key features but also a slight drawback.
 The interface looks very dated and can be off-putting for those who are used to more advanced design.
 This can be a drawback if you’re used to flashier software, but it can also be a bonus if you have an older computer.
 SolveSpace is very lightweight and doesn’t require a lot from your computer to run.
 That’s a big bonus for people trying to run it on laptops or older desktops.

 SolveSpace also doesn’t have some of the useful features many 3D CAD designers have come to expect.
 This includes the ability to chamfer and fillet.
-These are usually used for aesthetics, so if you don’t need these things for your product or build, it may be the program for you.
+These are usually used for aesthetics, so if you don’t need them for your product or build, it may be the program for you.